zedlopez/ifm/Writing with Inform.md

 >
 > This phrase can only be used in a rule which produces a value, and the value given must be of the right kind.
 It causes the current rule to finish immediately, to succeed, and to produce the value given.

-How are we to use the cat behavior rulebook?
+How are we to use the cat behaviour rulebook?
 If we write:

 ``` inform7
 follow cat behavior